aspose-words/Aspose.Words-Documentation/net/plugins/aspose-words-net-for-npoi/code-comparison-for-common-features-with-npoi/working-with-documents-aspose-vs-npoi/create-empty-document-in-npoi/_index.md

 {{% alert color="primary" %}}

-For more details, visit [Creating a New Document](http://www.aspose.com/docs/display/wordsnet/Creating+a+New+Document).
+For more details, visit [Create a New Document](https://docs.aspose.com/words/net/creating-or-loading-a-document/#create-a-new-document).

 {{% /alert %}}